How Do I Stop My Neck From Hurting When I Sit At My Desk?

 Your body needs to find a naturally neutral position to work from with active muscles in your trunk.

-The single most important feature of a chair to actually work from is adjustable height.
-It is best to have the height of the chair such that you your hips are higher than your knees while the feet can be planted on the ground.
+The single most important feature of a chair, to actually work from, is adjustable height.
+The best positioning for seat height is one that allows your feet to sit flat on the floor with your hips above your knees.
 This allows for an easier time obtaining a good pelvic and low back position as well as not closing down the knees and hips.

 Mistake #2